confluentinc/ksql/docs/installation/upgrading.rst

 Notable changes in 5.2:

+* KSQL Server

+    * Non-interactive mode:

         * Non-interactive mode now explicitly rejects ``CREATE STREAM`` and ``CREATE TABLE`` statements that do not define any columns.
           See `Interactive mode rejects statements without defined columns`_ for more info.

 Interactive mode rejects statements without defined columns